Command Decision (film): Plot

-Kane denies permission to attack Schweinhafen again but Dennis blackmails him by threatening to prefer charges against Capt.
-Jenks, whose uncle is Congressman Malcolm (Edward Arnold) of the visiting Military Affairs Committee.
-Kane gives permission to continue Stitch while Dennis agrees to award Jenks (who refused to fly the mission to Schweinhafen) a medal during Malcolm's visit.
-While Kane wines and dines the Committee, Garnet offers Martin the job of chief of staff (and a promotion) in the B-29 command in the Pacific that Garnet believes he is in line for, unbeknownst to Dennis.
+Kane rules against attacking again but Dennis blackmails him by threatening to press charges against Captain Jenks, whose uncle is Congressman Malcolm of the visiting Military Affairs Committee.
+Kane grudgingly gives permission to continue the operation while Dennis agrees to award Jenks (who had refused to fly the mission to Schweinhafen) a medal during Malcolm's visit.
+While Kane wines and dines the Committee, Garnet offers Martin a promotion to chief of staff in a B-29 command in the Pacific.

-The next day the Committee is impressed by the takeoff of the mission, led by Martin, but back in headquarters, Malcolm bitterly accuses Dennis of recklessly causing heavy losses.
+The Committee is impressed by the takeoff of the mission, but back in headquarters, Malcolm accuses Dennis of being cavalier about losses.
 As tensions rise, Evans uses political savvy to ease the situation.
-Martin sends the signal that Schweinhafen has been destroyed, but during the ceremony to decorate Jenks, Dennis is brought a message that Martin's B-17 (and the crew of Capt.
-Jenks) is shot down.
+Martin sends the signal that Schweinhafen has been destroyed, but during Jenks' decoration ceremony, Dennis is told Martin's B-17 (with Jenks' crew) is shot down.
 Malcolm renews his tirade against Dennis.
 Jenks unexpectedly tells his uncle to shut up and refuses his medal.
 Dennis, emotionally shaken by Martin's death, excuses himself to plan tomorrow's mission.
-Kane is shocked that despite everything, Dennis plans to hit the final German jet factory target Fendelhorst.
+Kane is shocked that despite everything, Dennis plans to hit the final jet factory target Fendelhorst.
 Kane relieves Dennis of command and replaces him with Garnet.
-While Garnet queries his staff about ordering an easy mission for the next day, he comes to the realization that Dennis hated every minute of his duties.
+When Garnet queries his staff about ordering an easy mission for the next day, he comes to the realization that Dennis hated what he had to do.
 Garnet makes the command decision to attack Fendelhorst while the weather permits.
-Dennis looks forward to a training command in the United States, where he can be near his family, but a message from the Pentagon orders him to the Pacific and the new B-29 command.
-Brockhurst, their differences ended by all he has observed, wishes Dennis well as he boards his aircraft.
+Dennis looks forward to a training command in the United States, where he can be near his family, but a last-minute change from the Pentagon orders him to the Pacific and the new B-29 command.
+Brockhurst, their differences ended by all he has seen, wishes Dennis well as he boards his aircraft.